---->

 to explain such double-happening, it seems maybe simpler to take it

-as not being down to either form of mechanical contact but as down
+as not being down to either type of mechanical contact but as down

 to marginal attraction/repulsion responses Gilbert-Newton theory